 Assessment Measures

-- Number and proportion of cancer patients screened for tobacco among all adult cancer patients
+- Number and proportion of patients screened for tobacco among all patients at the cancer center

-- Number and proportion of cancer patients who used tobacco in the past 30 days
+- Number and proportion of patients who used tobacco in the past 30 days

 - Prevalence or severity of treatment toxicity, complication, side effects, cancer control, cancer recurrence, new primary cancers, and other clinical outcomes of interest